petsc/petsc/doc/install/install.rst

 For Android, you must have your standalone bin folder in the path, so that the compilers are visible.

-The installation process has not been tested for iOS or Android in several years.
+The installation process has not been tested for iOS or Android since 2017.

 .. _MPICH: https://www.mpich.org/